OlivierLD/ROB/README.md

 Java and Python(3).

 ## Preamble
+The goal here is to be able to fulfil the computing needs of a navigator with a Raspberry Pi (we'll discuss the different models later).
+The Raspberry Pi (see <https://www.raspberrypi.org/> and <https://www.raspberrypi.com/>) is a small and _cheap_ single-board computer, running a clone of Linux, it's hard drive is an SD card, its power consumption is low, and it comes with a GPIO header that can be used to read sensors, or feed actuators.
+The more I use it, the more I like it.

 One _major_ requirement here is to be able to do everything _<u>at sea</u>_ - that means with _**NO**_ Internet access.
 Some operations (like the build of the project 🙄...) would require an Internet connection.
 But definitely, we tried here to keep those requirements to a bare minimum.
 The runtime part can indeed happen offline.
 NMEA Data management, routing calculation (based on GRIBs and faxes you can receive with an SSB), almanac publication, all this can be done with on-board resources only.
+At sea, the Raspberry Pi can run 24x7, and its power consumption remains ridiculous.

+This project is opening several possibilities, from simple data logging to celestial almanac computation and publication.
+Depending on what you want or what you need, a Raspberry Pi Zero might be enough.
+I've tested it, the basic `NMEA-multiplexer` runs fine on it.
+Now, if you want to fully featured navigation server (as in the module `RESTNavServer`), then you might want to beef-up your config, with a Raspberry Pi Model 4...

+When we will be using extra components (like Atmospheric data sensors, small screens), you will find links to some providers of such devices, this will give an idea of the budget you'll need (it's usually ridiculous).

+And another cool thing is that we will provide a Web interface for data rendering, as well as for the administration of the system.
+Those will mostly rely on some REST services, illustrated by many examples.

+As it is now, you might need to like playing with bits and pieces of code to get to where you want to be...
+I'm working on it, I'm trying to bring it to a wider audience.

 ## What this is
 We intend here to deal with the data provided by an NMEA Station (Boat Speed, Wind data, ...), a GPS, and maybe additional boards (like Atmospheric sensors like BME280, very cheap).
 We want to be able to:
-- Forward the read and calculated data to other softwares (like OpenCPN, SeaWi, ...)
+- Forward the read and calculated data to other software programs (like OpenCPN, SeaWi, ...)
 - Calculate True Wind (Speed and Direction)
 - Calculate current, in real time
 - Calculate tides - and publish tide almanacs